 Admissions Checklist For Private School Applicants

-Selecting schools which fit your needs and requirements takes a lot of time and effort just by itself.
-But once that part of the process of choosing a school is finished, you need to focus on the admissions processes for the three to five schools which you have selected.
+Selecting schools that fit your needs and requirements takes much time and effort.
+However, once that part of the process of choosing a school is finished, you need to focus on the admissions processes for the three to five schools that you have selected.
 Use this admissions checklist to keep you and your child on track.
-There is much detail, plenty of forms to fill out and a standardized admissions test to prepare for.
+There is much detail, plenty of forms to fill out, and a standardized admissions test to prepare for.

 Testing

 I have put admissions testing at the top of my checklist simply because it needs as much advance preparation as your child can give it.
-While standardized admissions tests are just one of several tools which the admissions professionals at each school will use to assess your child, they are an important part of the assessment process.
+While standardized admissions tests are just one of several tools that the admissions professionals at each school will use to assess your child, they are an important part of the assessment process.
 Most schools use the SSAT and ISEE.
 But there are other tests out there as well.
-Once you have narrowed your choice of schools to the magic three to five number, review the admissions requirements carefully.
-With luck you will discover that all the schools on your list use the same test.
+Review the admissions requirements carefully once you have narrowed your choice of schools to the magic three to five number.
+With luck, you will discover that all the schools on your list use the same test.
 That will simplify matters enormously for both you and your child.

 This video offers some tips for taking the SSAT.

-Once you identify any deficiencies get your child the extra help she needs.
+Once you identify any deficiencies, get your child the extra help she needs.
 A couple of tutoring sessions usually does the trick.
 This extra help will build her confidence so that she will do her best on the actual test date.

 Recommendations